High Asset Divorces: Colorado’s Marital Property Laws and Implications

 The truth is that anytime someone is seriously injured in an automobile accident and you are found to be negligent, then you can be charged with vehicular assault.

-Even first-time offenders can receive prison sentences if found guilty and if you were under the influence when the crime occurred, then the prosecutor will most likely try to seek the maximum penalty for the crime.
+Even first-time offenders can receive prison sentences if found guilty, and if they were under the influence when the crime occurred, then the prosecutor will most likely try to seek the maximum penalty for the crime.

 That’s why it’s important to understand your rights if you’re charged with vehicular assault.
 After all, the things you do and say in the immediate aftermath of the incident can make or break your entire case.